Is Real Estate a Good Investment for Retirement?

 The Bottom line

-Real estate can be a good investment if you go about it the right way.
+Real estate can be a good investment if you educate yourself and go about it the right way.
 If you want to use real estate to build a steady source of retirement income, exercise patience and work systematically as you build a portfolio of income producing properties.